aayush-kumar-codes/linkdin_auto/readme.md

 ### Usage

+### To run the script, for visiting profiles on search basis:

+python scripts/profile_visits.py

-### To run the script, use the following command:
+### To run the app, for following profiles on search basis:

-python manage.py posts_seed
+python scripts/posts_follow.py

-### To run the app, use the following command:
+### To run the app, for applying for the react remote jobs through mail:

-python manage.py runserver
+python scripts/posts_seed_mailing.py